CSYE6225-CloudComputing-ShikhaSingh/aws-infra/README.md

 Creating Infrastructure
+1. Run the following command to check the format of the terraform files

+   terraform fmt

-1. Run the following command to see a preview of the changes Terraform will make:
+2. Run the following command to see a preview of the changes Terraform will make:

     terraform plan

-2. If the output is as expected, apply the changes by running the following command:
+3. If the output is as expected, apply the changes by running the following command:

    terraform apply